carla-simulator/carla/Docs/tuto_A_create_standalone.md

 make package ARGS="--packages=Package1,Package2"
 ```

-This will create a distribution package compressed in a `.tar.gz` file for each of the packages listed.
+This will create a standalone package compressed in a `.tar.gz` file for each of the packages listed.
 The files will be saved in `Dist` folder on Linux, and `/Build/UE4Carla/` on Windows.

 !!!
 Note
-    If the assets have been imported [using Docker](tuto_A_add_map.md#via-docker), the distribution package will be generated automatically.
+    As an alternative, the [Docker method](tuto_A_add_map.md#via-docker) will create the standalone package without the need of having Unreal Engine in the system.

 ---
-## Import a distribution package
+## Import assets into a CARLA package

-Distribution packages are contained in `.tar.gz` files.
-In order to import these into CARLA, just extract these into the main root CARLA folder.
-The assets will be automatically storage in the corresponding path.
+A standalone package is contained in a `.tar.gz` file.
+The way this is extracted depends on the platform.

+*   __On Windows__ extract the compressed file in the main root CARLA folder.
-To get the package into a CARLA distribution, move the compressed file to the `Import` folder and run the following script.
+*   __On Linux__ move the compressed file to the `Import` folder and run the following script.

 ```sh
 cd Import
 ./ImportAssets.sh
 ```

+!!!
+Note
+    Standalone packages cannot be directly imported into a CARLA build.
+Follow the tutorials to import [props](tuto_A_add_props.md), [maps](tuto_A_add_map.md) or [vehicles](tuto_A_add_vehicle.md).

 ---

-That sumps up the management of asset packages in CARLA.
+That sumps up how to create and use standalone packages in CARLA.
 If there is any unexpected issue, feel free to post in the forum.

 <div class="build-buttons">
 <p>